dgroomes/javascript-playground/webpack/README.md

 * [x] DONE Bug.
 The source `index.html` file is not actually used.
 * [x] DONE Add CSS.
 Make sure to use the idiomatic webpack way.
+* [ ] Consider creating a `webpack/`sub-project in <https://github.com/dgroomes/web-playground> and then removing the HTML
+      and CSS components from the `webpack/` project in `javascript-playground` because after all, it's a playground for JavaScript not necessarily other stuff in the browser like HTML and CSS.

 ## Reference